BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - [Resistant to Magic]
 - [Throw Stones] (range 8", Strength 1)

-- **If I were to marry anyone, it would've been her** `PASSIVE`
+- **"If I were to marry anyone, it would've been her"** `PASSIVE`

-Whilst Sam is within 3" of Rosie, he may re-roll any failed To Wound rolls when making strikes.
+Whilst Sam is within 3" of Rosie, Sam may re-roll any failed To Wound Rolls when making Strikes.

-- **Sweet Maiden of the Golden Ale** `PASSIVE`
+- **"Sweet Maiden of the Golden Ale"** `PASSIVE`

-Rosie is a [banner][Banner] of range 6" for friendly Hobbit models.
-She also counts as a [banner][Banner] towards Scenario Victory Points, as long as she is alive.
+Friendly Hobbit models treat Rosie Cotton as a [banner][Banner] with a range of 6".
+Additionally, so long as she is alive, Rosie will also count as a [banner][Banner] for the purpose of Victory Points in Scenarios that award Victory Points for having a [banner][Banner] left alive.

 </div>